 The most up-to-date resource online for you to check how long USCIS is taking to process applications is the Processing Times page.
 You can look at each service center’s processing times to get an idea of how long you will likely wait for case processing.

-First, select the form that pertains to your case from the dropdown menu.
+1. Select the relevant form from the dropdown menu.

 USCIS Processing Times for form I-130 at the California Service Center in 2023 Example 1 Selection the Form

-After selecting the form, the tool will let you choose your service center.
+After selecting the form and category, the tool will let you choose your service center.
 Remember to check the first three letters of your receipt number to see which service center is processing your case.

 USCIS Processing Times for form I-130 at the California Service Center in 2023 Example 2 Selection Menu

-The available service centers or field offices will depend on the form you select since not all service centers process all forms.
+The available service centers or field offices will depend on the form you select, since not all service centers process all forms.
 For some forms, you might only see one or two options.
-For instance, the only option for form I-526, Immigrant Petition by Alien Investor, is the Immigrant Investor Program Office.
+For instance, the only option for Form I-526, Immigrant Petition by Alien Investor, is the Immigrant Investor Program Office.
+Alternatively, a newer feature USCIS is implementing is “all field offices,” which provides an average.

 After selecting the office, the tool will show you the processing times.

-For the above example, we’re checking the USCIS processing time of the I-130 at the California Service Center.
-As you can see, times vary on which relative you are sponsoring.
-As of late 2023, the processing time for a green card holder sponsoring a spouse or a child under 21 years is 23-38 months.
-All the times are estimates.
-The USCIS Processing Times page is updated once a month.
+For the above example, we’re checking the USCIS processing time of the I-130.
+If you check, the times vary depending on which relative you are sponsoring.
+As of 2025, the average processing time according to USCIS for a U.S. Citizen sponsoring a spouse, child, or parent under 21 is 17 months.

 VisaNation Immigration Law Client Reviews Graphic